FotieMConstant/applemojis/To-Do.md

-#To-Do
+# To-Do:
-  [] Create emojis in file **applemojis.js** and link them to the image representations [] Return all emojis function
+ - Create emojis in file **applemojis.js**
+ - Return all emojis function [done]
-  [] Search emoji: dev should be able to pass the unicode string and get the specific emojie he wants
+ - Search emoji by code: dev should be able to pass the unicode string and get the specific emojie he wants
+ - Search emoji by short name: return matching emoji objects